Skinny chicken Bolognese with zoodles

 A few years ago, I travelled to Bologna and had the very best Bolognese I’ve ever tasted.
 It was in a tiny little backstreet restaurant – thick, rich ragu with tagliatelle (not spaghetti – the traditional way is with wider pasta noodles because they take on more of the sauce).
 It was just amazing and one of the best things I’ve ever tasted.
 I went back the next night and ordered the exact same thing!

 It’s a pretty perfect food memory and I’m not sure that I could recreate the recipe.
 To be honest, I probably don’t want to think about the amount of butter, salt, red meat etc that went into making that dish!
 So I decided I’d go in a different direction.
 I’d make a Bolognese that would still be delicious but would be healthier.

 This recipe uses chicken mince instead of beef and I’ve replaced the pasta with spiralized zucchini.
 That makes it lighter, much lower in calories and gluten free.
 Spiralizing is a super easy way to reduce the gluten and calories in your meal, but still feel full.
-You can buy the spiralizer I use by following this link – I really recommend it.

 In addition to the “zoodles” I’ve included lots of vegetables in the ragu sauce, so this can provide up to 4 portions of fruit and veg per serving!
 If you were wanting to be extra healthy, you could skip the Parmesan cheese but really, is life worth living without cheese?